Mueller Community: About

 A number of other facilities have been completed inside Mueller as well.
 The Austin Children's Museum—rebranded as The Thinkery—and Austin Playhouse were among the first tenants of the Mueller Town Center, and a 279-unit AMLI Residential apartment community is under construction next door.
 It will join two already completed luxury apartment complexes inside Mueller: Mosaic and Elements.
 Finally, Wildflower Terrace, an upscale apartment community, with 201 units, for seniors 65 and up, is open and located at Mueller's southern edge, near the intersection of Berkman Drive and Manor Road.

 In December 2009, the U.S. Department of Energy awarded Pecan Street, Inc. $10.4 Million in federal stimulus funds to develop an advanced smart grid demonstration project at Mueller, which included a demonstration house—known as the Pike Powers Commercialization Lab—that made its debut in 2013.

 Numerous eco-friendly green spaces have debuted in Mueller as well.
 At the center of it all is Lake Park, a 30-acre landscape featuring a duck-filled lake, hike and bike trails, and Browning Hangar, a historic airport hangar originally constructed in the 1940s and retroconverted into an open-air amphitheater.
-The Hangar currently houses Mueller's weekly Sunday Farmers' Market, and is periodically used for special events as well.
+The Hangar is periodically used for special events and until 2021 housed Mueller's weekly Sunday Farmers' Market.
+Mueller's weekly Sunday Farmers' Market is now located at Branch Park Pavilion.
 Next door to the Hangar is Mueller Central, a former airport administration building that now houses an information center for Mueller as a whole.
 A block away from Mueller Central and Lake Park, Mueller's Northwest Greenway meanders its way along the area's border all the way to its termination point at I-35.
 South of Lake Park is the Southwest Greenway, where native plants and outdoor art installations share space with walking trails and water features.
 Here, Mueller officials have partnered with the Lady Bird Johnson Wildflower Center on a restoration project for the endangered Blackland Prairie.
 Finally, Ella Wooten Neighborhood Park is a three-acre green space located roughly in the center of Mueller's residential section.
 It houses a Junior Olympic-sized swimming pool, open seasonally, as well as a playscape and basketball court.

 The Mueller Community also has more electric cars per capita than any other neighborhood in the United States - a fact partially attributable to an incentive program.